microbiomedata/nmdc-schema/README.md

 There are several other repositories that may be of interest:
 - https://github.com/microbiomedata/nmdc-metadata

-This is a GitHub template for a [LinkML](https://github.com/biolink/biolinkml/) project.
+Template ...
 It allows you to create a project for your schema as quickly as possible.
 It takes care of generating a beautiful readthedocs themed site, as well as downstream artefacts, including:

- * JSON-Schema
- * ShEx
- * OWL
- * RDF (direct mapping)
- * SQL DDL (TODO)
- * TSV/CSV reports

 ## Quickstart